 Justin Belew, a graduate of Point University, Justin holds a B.S. degree in Music Philosophy with a minor in piano performance.
 Justin has worked over twenty-five years as a professional musician for schools and churches.
 He has a full music production studio that he operates where he specializes in recording professional voice overs and jingles, “demos”, and boutique album projects of various budget sizes.
 Justin has recorded and performed with commercial and independent musicians alike.
 He is known for his ability to teach, play, and arrange for many different types of instruments.
 He resides in Columbus, GA with his wife, Jenna and recently began teaching at his alma mater as the instructor of audio production. (justinbelew.com)

 Bryan Canonigo is a versatile and award-winning saxophonist/woodwind specialist, educator, and recording artist.
 He holds a degree in Jazz Studies from Humber College in Toronto, and earned a Masters Degree and Artist Diploma from Columbus State University where he was the Graduate Assistant in Jazz Studies.
 For ten years, Bryan worked as a Musical Director and musician for Carnival Cruise Lines where he performed with and managed a multitude of bands across many genres.
 His bands opened for popular acts on private chartered cruises such as John Mayer, New Kids On the Block, Lyle Lovett, Bernard Purdie, The Barenaked Ladies and Patti LaBelle.
-Bryan will begin his Doctoral studies in music in 2020 is currently very involved in the musical community of Columbus, GA where he is a member of many ensembles including his own Jazz Quartet as well as Wolf & Clover.
+Bryan is currently pursuing his Doctorate in Jazz at the University of Nebraska.